io-fault/python/time/documentation/usage.rst

 	ts = ts.elapse(month=1).update('day', -1, 'month')
 	ts.update('day', 0, 'week', align=-2)

 Eternal Measures and Points
 ===========================

-`rhythm` defines eternal units of time that are of Indefinite periods.
+`rhythm` defines eternal units of time that are of Indefinite non-zero periods.
 These units are used to define the very beginning, the current, and the very end of time: :py:obj:`.lib.Genesis`, :py:obj:`.lib.Present`, :py:obj:`.lib.Never`.
 These points in time are ambiguous and have simple rules when used with finite points in time.
-Never is a point in the future that is greater than all other points, Genesis is a point in the past before all other points, and Present is a continually moving point representing the current time.
+Never is a point in the future that is greater than all other points, Genesis is a point in the past before all other points, and Present is a continually moving point representing the current point in time, which is a subjective concept normally defined by the system's wall clock time.
-Like other Points in Time, there are corresponding measures: positive and negative eternity.
+Like other Points in Time, there are corresponding measures: positive and negative eternity, but are not commonly referred to or used.

 Eternals also allow for the creation of indefinite segments.
 There are three built-in
 segments: :py:obj:`.lib.Time`, :py:obj:`.lib.Past`, :py:obj:`.lib.Future`.
 These segments